basarevych/injectt/README.md

 The third possible value for _\$lifecycle_ is "singleton".
 Singleton services are instantiated only once during the whole life of the DI container.

-In our example if ClassC was singleton then an instance of it whould have been constructed during the first .get() and then reused for any number of next .get()'s.
+In our example if ClassC was singleton then an instance of it whould have been constructed during the first .get() and then reused for any number of subsequent .get()'s.

 ```javascript
 // ClassC.$lifecycle === "singleton"